About heart disease and mental health

 - Depression is a significant independent risk factor for heart disease.

-- Depression is linked with conventional risk factors for heart disease (such as an unhealthy lifestyle).
+- Depression is linked with other known risk factors for heart disease (such as an unhealthy lifestyle).

 - Recent studies show anxiety may also be a risk factor for heart disease, possibly due to the link between anxiety and unhealthy lifestyles.

 How can a heart attack affect your mental health?

 A heart attack can affect people in many ways.
 Having a heart attack can affect your attitude and mood.
 You might feel lucky to be alive and that you have had a wake-up call.
 You may feel uncertain about the future and anxious about your long-term health.
 You may be less confident, or embarrassed or frustrated because you can't do as much.
 And it's not uncommon to feel guilty about things you've done in the past that might have led to the heart attack.

 Feeling down for a little while is to be expected, but if these feelings last longer than a couple of weeks, you could have depression:

 - feeling empty, hopeless, guilty, or worthless